Description / Overview of NGYX I.C. SmartSharp PCR DNA Ladder(s).

 Part II.
 Production and additional features.

-The picture on the left shows both the SmartSharp PCR (NGYX-PCR) and the Smart DNA Ladders (Eurogentec; both at 50% load +/- 500 ng) in the same experimental conditions together with a single restriction fragment (XbaI) of the plamid pK7D4-DIY sized at 7.0 Kb.
+The picture on the right shows both the SmartSharp PCR (NGYX-PCR) and the Smart DNA Ladders (Eurogentec; both at 50% load +/- 500 ng) in the same experimental conditions together with a single restriction fragment (XbaI) of the plamid pK7D4-DIY sized at 7.0 Kb.

 Question: What's this pK7D4-DIY / XbaI?
 Why showing this fragment?